Learn What Visa Resolve Online Does & How it Will Change Under New Visa Rules

 Compelling evidence is information that contradicts the cardholder’s claim; anything from a sales receipt to a photograph could be considered evidence.
 After this information is collated and uploaded to VROL, the issuer analyzes the case to determine a verdict.

 What About the Visa Merchant Purchase Inquiry?

-One of the biggest changes to Visa Resolve Online with the introduction of Visa Claims Resolution is a new plugin called the Visa Merchant Purchase Inquiry, or VMPI.
-This revolutionary tool can reduce the timeframe between initial customer complaint to resolution from 45 days to 45 seconds in some cases:
+One of the biggest changes to Visa Resolve Online with the introduction of Visa Claims Resolution is a new tool called the Visa Merchant Purchase Inquiry, or VMPI.
+This revolutionary feature can reduce the timeframe between initial customer complaint to resolution from 45 days to 45 seconds in some cases:

 - Cardholder wants to dispute a transaction